Guidance for Pennsylvania COVID-19 Testing

 - An antibody test identifies a previous infection.

 The Commonwealth offers this guidance regarding diagnostic tests only.
 This guidance does not address antibody, or serology, tests.
 Since it can take 1-3 weeks after infection to make antibodies, an antibody test may not be able to show if a person has a current infection.
 The Commonwealth does not know yet if having antibodies to the virus can protect a person from getting infected with the virus again, or how long that protection might last.
 At this time, the Commonwealth is working closely with the medical and scientific community to better understand the applicability and role of antibody testing.
+Get more information on rapid point of care tests.

 Priorities for COVID-19 Testing: (Diagnostic testing only)